 Area of expertise: childhood stroke and acquired brain injury, rehabilitation, upper limb motor disorders, complex epilepsy, disability evaluation and movement disorders

-Dr Anne Gordon is a consultant occupational therapist in paediatric neuroscience and strategic lead for therapies at Evelina London Children's Hospital.
+Anne also works clinically as a consultant occupational therapist in paediatric neuroscience at Evelina London Children's Hospital.

 Anne’s clinical and research interests are in paediatric neurodisability, particularly acquired brain injury and stroke.
-She has ongoing research collaborations with colleagues internationally.
+She has a PhD in paediatric neuroscience and has ongoing research collaborations with colleagues internationally.

-Anne runs the child stroke and acquired brain injury recovery clinic, and specialist occupational therapy intervention service.
+Anne runs the child stroke and acquired brain injury recovery clinic, the ECMO outcome clinic, and the Evelina REACH rehabilitation service.

 Anne is a member of the Healthy London Partnership (NHS London) Children and Young People's Clinical Leadership Group.
-She completed a secondment with NHS England, leading a national project scoping children's rehabilitation services and was chair of the rehabilitation and long-term outcomes working group for the national Childhood Stroke Guidelines (Royal College of Paediatrics and Child Health).
+She is also a technical adviser to the World Health Organisation collaborating centre at Public Health England in nursing, midwifery and early intervention.
+Anne completed a secondment with NHS England, leading a national project scoping children's rehabilitation services and was chair of the rehabilitation and long-term outcomes working group for the national Childhood Stroke Guidelines (Royal College of Paediatrics and Child Health).